-We live in constant states of reinvention, and to compete in the 21st century, we need creative thinkers and individuals who think outside the box and come up with ingenious solutions that set them apart from others.
+We live in constant states of reinvention, and to be successful in the 21st century we need creative thinkers and individuals who think outside the box and come up with ingenious solutions that set them apart from others.

 For our children to thrive in the world today, they need to be nurtured in an environment that encourages their imagination and creativity.
 So, how can you fire your child’s imagination?
 Here are three simple ways!

 1. Remember there’s no right or wrong way.

 In Singapore, many parents do seem to place an emphasis on developing their child's creativity hence the demand for enrichment programs such as art, dance and music courses.
 However, the focus sometimes tends to be on perfecting the skill.
 For example, being able to draw, dance or play an instrument really well.
 This is different from placing an emphasis on developing the children's imagination and creativity.
 While having the right skill set is important, imagination and creativity cannot flourish if the learning environment overly focuses on the right way or the one way to do things.

 Do not focus solely on facts, skills and knowledge.
 Instead, try to encourage different ways of thinking and seeing!